awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

 If you use binlog replication and aren't familiar with GTID\-based replication with MySQL, see [Replication with global transaction identifiers](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids.html) in the MySQL documentation for background\.

-**Note**
-GTID\-based replication is supported for MySQL 5\.7\-compatible clusters in Aurora MySQL version 2\.04 and later\.
+GTID\-based replication is supported for MySQL 5\.7\-compatible clusters in Aurora MySQL version 2\.04 and higher\.
 GTID\-based replication isn't supported for MySQL 5\.6\-compatible clusters in Aurora MySQL version 1\.

 **Topics**
 + [Overview of global transaction identifiers \(GTIDs\)](#mysql-replication-gtid.overview)